 - Give Your Eyes a Break.
 With the digital age, a new concern is kids' posture when looking at screens such as tablets or mobile phones.
 Prevent your child from holding these digital devices too close to their eyes.
 The Harmon distance is a comfortable viewing distance and posture - it is the distance from your chin to your elbow.
 There is concern that poor postural habits may warp a child's growing body.
 Also, when looking at a tv, mobile or computer screen for long periods of time, follow the 20-20-20 rule; take a break every 20 minutes, for 20 seconds, by looking at something 20 feet away.

 - Create Eye Safe Habits.
 Always carry pointed objects such as scissors, knives or pencils with the sharp end pointing down.
 Never shoot objects (including toys) or spray things at others, especially in the direction of the head.
 Be careful when using sprays that they are pointed away from the eyes.

 - Keep Them Clean.
-Always wash your hands before you touch your eyes and follow your eye doctors instructions carefully for proper contact lens hygiene.
-If you wear makeup, make sure to throw away any old makeup and don’t share with others.
+Always wash your hands before you touch your eyes and follow your eye doctor's instructions carefully for proper contact lens hygiene.
+If you wear makeup, make sure to throw away any old makeup and don’t share it with others.

 By teaching your children basic eye care and safety habits you are instilling in them the importance of taking care of their precious eyesight.
 As a parent, always encourage and remind your children to follow these tips and set a good example by doing them yourself.